-Severe COVID-19 is associated with a hyper-inflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including as IL-1 and IL-6.^{4,46,47} ENREF 3 46 There have been published and unpublished (pre-print) case series reports of the successful treatment of COVID-19 patients with IL-6 inhibitors.^{46,48} IL-6 inhibitors have not been evaluated for the treatment of COVID-19 in randomised controlled trials.
+Severe COVID-19 is associated with a hyper-inflammatory state with elevated ESR, C-reactive protein, D-dimers, lactate dehydrogenase, ferritin, and increased levels of pro-inflammatory cytokines including as IL-1 and IL-6.^{4,35,36} ENREF 3 46There have been published and unpublished (pre-print) case series reports of the successful treatment of COVID-19 patients with IL-6 inhibitors.^{35,37} IL-6 inhibitors have not been evaluated for the treatment of COVID-19 in randomised controlled trials.

 Convalescent plasma: Convalescent plasma treatment, containing high titres of polyclonal antibody, has been used to treat severe viral pneumonias.
-Many studies have been small or poorly controlled but have reported beneficial effects in avian influenza49-51, influenza A (H1N1) infections in 1915-191752 and 2009/2010^{53,54}, and seasonal influenza B55.
-More relevant to SARS-CoV-2, a systematic review of convalescent plasma treatment in SARS-CoV infections in 2003 identified eight observational studies that all reported improved mortality associated with the use of convalescent plasma - infected patients received various amounts of convalescent plasma.56 Recent studies in seasonal influenza A and in MERS-CoV highlight the importance of high avidity and high titre antibodies respectively.^{57,58} that report the use of convalescent plasma in people with COVID-19 infection.59-63 These studies have reported clinical and radiological improvements after treatment with convalescent plasma.
+Many studies have been small or poorly controlled but have reported beneficial effects in avian influenza 38-40, influenza A (H1N1) infections in 1915-191741 and 2009/2010^{42,43}, and seasonal influenza B44.
+More relevant to SARS-CoV-2, a systematic review of convalescent plasma treatment in SARS-CoV infections in 2003 identified eight observational studies that all reported improved mortality associated with the use of convalescent plasma - infected patients received various amounts of convalescent plasma.45 Recent studies in seasonal influenza A and in MERS-CoV highlight the importance of high avidity and high titre antibodies respectively.^{46,47}

+Convalescent plasma therapy had been given to at least 245 COVID-19 patients by the end of February 2020, and, according to a Chinese health official, 91 cases had shown improvement in clinical indicators and symptoms.
+Five small case series (26 patients in total) have been published that report the use of convalescent plasma in people with COVID-19 infection.
+These studies have reported clinical and radiological improvements after treatment with convalescent plasma.
 However, these small uncontrolled studies have significant flaws and the reported effects are unreliable.
 Convalescent plasma is currently being tested in the REMAP-CAP trial among patients on intensive care units.

-Convalescent plasma therapy had been given to at least 245 COVID-19 patients by the end of February 2020, and, according to a Chinese health official, 91 cases had shown improvement in clinical indicators and symptoms (http://www.xinhuanet.com/english/2020-02/28/c 138828177.htm).
-Five small case series (26 patients in total) have been published